Fire Emblem: The Sacred Stones

-The rain, snow and sandstorm weather effects from Fire Emblem are still present in the game, and so do their movement penalties.
-The aesthetic-only fire 'weather', used in Chapter 8x of The Binding Blade and in cutscenes in Fire Emblem is also present.
+The rain, snow and sandstorm weather effects from Fire Emblem are still present in the game, and so are their movement penalties.
+The aesthetic-only fire "weather", used in Chapter 8x of The Binding Blade and in cutscenes in Fire Emblem, is also present.

-The unused "DUMMY" Mine item turns out to be fully functional, hurting any unit to step on the tile it is placed on.
-Thieves and Assassins still interact with Mines like the previous game by disabling them, or picking them up, respectively.
-However the Rogue, the new Thief promotion and counterpart to the Assassin, was not programmed to interact with mines and take damage from them like normal units.
+The unused "DUMMY" Mine item turns out to be fully functional, hurting any unit that steps on the tile it is placed on.
+Thieves and Assassins still interact with Mines like in the previous game, by disabling them or picking them up, respectively.
+However, the Rogue, the new Thief promotion and counterpart to the Assassin, was not programmed to interact with mines, and takes damage from them like normal units.

-The unused "DUMMY" Light Rune item also turns out to be fully functional, preventing any unit to step on the tile it is placed on.
+The unused "DUMMY" Light Rune item also turns out to be fully functional, preventing any unit from stepping on the tile it is placed on.

 The spike trap graphics from Fire Emblem: The Binding Blade are still present, though their actual trap behavior isn't.

 World Map Highlights

-During the game's intro there are graphics in the shape of each country which are used to highlight said country as the narration discusses them.
-One unused world map highlight exists in the game with the label "?" which seems to match up with Darkling Woods, the location of the game's final chapter.
+During the game's intro, there are graphics in the shape of each country which are used to highlight said country as the narration discusses them.
+One unused world map highlight exists in the game with the label "?"; its shape seems to match up with Darkling Woods, the location of the game's final chapter.

 World Map Location Icons